Getting to Maker Faire Maker Faire Bay Area

 Riding from San Francisco:

 Try out the San Mateo County North-South Bicycle Route.
 This is a flat route, which closely follows the Caltrain route.
 It starts on Tunnel Avenue, then uses Bayshore Boulevard through Brisbane and then a series of different streets through South San Francisco to get to Delaware Street in San Mateo.
 Follow Delaware Street south to the Expo Center.
 It takes about 1.5 hours to ride this route at an easy pace.
-Get a map of the route.
 Use map with a good local street map if you’re not familiar with this area.

 Rail + Bike